karanius/APPSchat/README.md

 Stable version - LIVE CHAT :  https://appschat.herokuapp.com/

-Tech : React , Node.js , pSQL
+Tech : React , Node.js

 Dont be shy if you feel like you want to add a new component to the app.